 (2) do not disclose more information than is necessary to enable the health authority to take appropriate steps.

 After you have contacted the public health authority, you also have an obligation, where possible, to contact the patients that you have provided information about to the authority.
 The potential exposure to Covid19 is something that is relevant to your obligations of open disclosure and the therapeutic relationship with the patient.
 By contacting the patient you will help to reduce any alarm or distress that the patient may feel if that are 'cold-called' by the public health authorities without any forewarning.

 Applications for registration:

-Applicants are currently welcome to send in all documents without the certification from a Justice of the Peace.
 Applications are accepted via email, and please ensure that all original forms and documents are clearly scanned in colour (there are many phone apps which offer a scanning service) and attached to the email.

 22 March 2020: Request from Pharmacy Council to Prescribers